In-patient luxury rehab center in Thailand

 2. Needing to gamble with increasing amounts of money to get the same thrill

 When a person gambles, their brain releases dopamine, the feel-good chemical.
 Dopamine regulates the brain’s reward system.
 The release of dopamine induces excitement and the “rush” that people experience when gambling.
-However, excitement and thrill aren’t just products of winning; they also happen when someone loses.
+However, excitement and thrill aren’t just products of winning; they happen when someone loses as well.
 As the thrill takes over, it becomes difficult to understand when it’s time to stop.

 3. Trying to control, cut back or stop gambling without success